Financial Aid

 To complete the CSS Profile, you'll need the same documents that we listed above for the FAFSA, with the following differences:

-• The CSS Profile doesn't use the IRS Data Retrieval Tool, so you'll definitely need your federal income tax returns (for the parent(s) and the student, if the student filed taxes) for several questions.
-Don't worry, the form will direct you to the appropriate lines and boxes to grab the numbers you need.
+• The CSS Profile doesn’t pull in your tax data from the IRS, so you’ll definitely need your federal income tax returns and W-2s (for the parent(s) and the student, if the student filed taxes) for several questions.
+Don’t worry, the form will direct you to the appropriate lines and boxes to grab the numbers you need.

 • You'll need to report information (purchase year, purchase price, current value, and current debt) about all of your real estate, including your primary home.